Cyfrin/aderyn/CONTRIBUTING.md

 ### Development Workflow

 1. Work on the issue and write unit tests
-   - Add Solidity test files to `tests/contract-playground/` as needed
+   - Add Solidity test files to `tests/contract-playground/` for small additions
+   - For larger test cases, create your own project under `tests/`.
+Prefer projects without external dependencies—use `forge init --no-git` for a minimal Foundry setup
    - Run specific tests with `cargo test <test-name>`

-2. Generate reports to verify your changes
+2. Generate reports to verify your changes using `cargo prep`.
+This command runs Aderyn against test projects and outputs baseline reports to `reports/`.
+These reports are committed to the repo, and CI verifies that your changes produce the expected output.
    ```bash
    cargo prep -n playground   # Generate report for contract-playground
    cargo prep                 # Show all available test projects